 Admission into the Executive and Professional Master’s degree programs is competitive.
 Well-qualified applicants possess a strong academic record and have work experience in the field of national security and foreign affairs.
 The Master of Arts in Strategic and International Studies (Professional) is designed for professionals with five to seven years of relevant work experience, and the Executive Master of Arts in National Security Affairs is designed for professionals with seven to ten years of relevant work experience.
 A student currently or previously enrolled at the Institute in any of its programs is not guaranteed admission to the Master’s program.

-Applying to the Executive or Professional M.A. program requires the following:
+Application Requirements for the Executive or Professional M.A. program

 1. A completed online application: